google/google-api-ruby-client-samples/service_account/README.md

 - Ruby 1.8.7+
 - A few gems (run 'sudo gem install <gem name>' to install)
     - google-api-client
-    - thin
-    - launchy

 ## Setup Authentication

-This API uses OAuth 2.0.
+This API uses OAuth 2.0 with service accounts.
 Learn more about Google APIs and OAuth 2.0 here: https://developers.google.com/accounts/docs/OAuth2

 Or, if you'd like to dive right in, follow these steps.